Lake Erie College of Osteopathic Medicine - LECOM

 Only in the case of military deployment.

 LECOM operates on a rolling admissions cycle.
-Each year, we accept applications from May-April 1.
+Each year, we accept applications starting in May through the following May.
 The total deposit to reserve a seat at LECOM is $2000.
-Those admitted prior to March 1 pay the deposit in two installments – one $1500, and another $500 installment due by March 1.
-Those admitted on March 1 or later pay the deposit in one installment.
+Those admitted prior to February 1st pay the deposit in two installments – one $1500, and another $500 installment due by February 1st.
+Those admitted on February 1st or later pay the deposit in one installment.
+Deposits are non-refundable and applied to the first semester tuition.

 MCAT/GPA Information